History of Tribal Government Gaming in California

 During the Spanish Mission Period (1769-1826), the invading Spanish were accompanied by Franciscan missionaries, under the direction of Father Junipero Serra, and were charged with “reducing” the natives to Catholic Christianity.
 The fathers were directed to educate the “natives in civilized pursuits to make them working-class citizens of the Spanish Empire.”

-The American Period, which began in 1848 with the Treaty of Guadalupe-Hidalgo, has been marked with promises made and broken, additional lands taken from the Indians and denial of their rights and protection under the treaty.
-Over the years, official practices of the U.S. Government have ranged from Extermination, Assimilation and Termination to Self-Determination.
+The American Period, which began in 1848 with the Treaty of Guadalupe-Hidalgo, has been marked with promises made and broken, and additional lands taken from the Indians with denial of their rights and protection under the treaty.
+Over the years, official practices of the U.S. Government have ranged from Extermination, Assimilation and Termination, to Self-Determination.

-When the U.S. Department of the Interior was created in 1849, a special agent was sent to untangle the land rights of the so-called Mission Indians, Mexican settlers and ranchero grantees, but instead became rich from land speculation.
+When the U.S. Department of the Interior was created in 1849, a special agent was sent to untangle the land rights of the so-called Mission Indians and Mexican settlers and ranchero grantees, but instead became rich from land speculation.